gecko0307/dagon2/README.md

 Dagon Engine 2
 --------------
-Feature-rich, performant, easy to use, extensible desktop game development framework for [D language](https://dlang.org/) aiming photorealistic 3D graphics.
-Works on Windows and Linux.

-This is a work-in-progress SDL3/Vulkan port of [Dagon Engine 1.x](https://github.com/gecko0307/dagon).
+Feature-rich, performant, easy to use, extensible desktop game development framework for [D language](https://dlang.org/), a work-in-progress SDL3/Vulkan port of [Dagon Engine 1.x](https://github.com/gecko0307/dagon).
+It works on Windows and Linux.

 > Note: this project is not connected to Dagon engine by Senscape.